NandiSchoots/personal-website-hugo-academic/content/authors/admin/_index.md

 title: Nandi Schoots
 email: ""
 ---
 I'm searching for research questions that cut to the core of human understanding and hope to one day find natural laws that make highly specific predictions and apply in many contexts.
-In the mean-time I'm working on a variety of projects that pique my interest.
+In the mean-time I'm working on a variety of projects that piqued my interest.

 I was one of the main organizers of the first [AI Safety Camp](https://aisafety.camp/) and this fall I'm hosting a retreat on Inductive Biases in Neural Networks.